pheus/netbox-aci-plugin/docs/features/tenants.md

 # Tenants

-An ACI fabric manages one or more *tenants* based on the tenant portion of the hierarchical management information tree (MIT).
+ACI fabric manages one or more *Tenants* based on the tenant portion of the hierarchical management information tree (MIT).

 ```mermaid